cgeeng/FinalProject/Instructions/ProductExpectations.md

 * Group of 5
   * To meet expectations, you must implement all required features, plus three more.
   * To exceed expectations, you must implement all required features, plus five more.
+  * One of the additional/optional features MUST be a Graphical User Interface

 > [!WARNING]